-Indigenous specific activities are Activities which:
+Indigenous specific Activities are Activities which:

-- have an Indigenous Host Organisation and/or are for the benefit of an Indigenous community - are linked to community goals

-- help support achievable and meaningful career pathways for Indigenous Participants - can be Individually Hosted Activities or Group Based Activities.
+- have an Indigenous Host Organisation and/or are for the benefit of an Indigenous community - are linked to community goals help support achievable and meaningful career pathways for Indigenous Participants can be Individually Hosted Activities or Group Based Activities.

-Providers can access the Employment Fund to provide non-accredited preplacement and pre and post-placement mentoring to Indigenous Participants and Host Organisations of Indigenous Participants participating in a Work for the Dole activity.
+Providers can access the Employment Fund to provide non-accredited preplacement training and pre and post-placement mentoring to Indigenous Participants and Host Organisations of Indigenous Participants participating in a Work for the Dole Activity.

-More information on access to the Employment Fund can be obtained through using the Employment Fund General Account Guideline.
+More information on access to the Employment Fund can be obtained through Using the Employment Fund General Account Guideline, stating that the Employment Fund General Account may be used to pay for police checks for Participants.